×

 The summit is a little less scary with some walls.

-There are holes in the wall to peak into.
+There are holes in the wall to peek through.

 The cars look so small.